-Goals: The goals of this seminar are to enhance awareness of the emotional hazards of the work you do as EMT, physicians, nurses, medical examiners, and other health professionals; and to learn strategies for compassionate and thorough death notifications.
+Goals: The goals of this seminar are to enhance awareness of the emotional hazards of the work you do as law enforcement professionals and to learn strategies for compassionate and thorough death notifications.

 Objectives: The objectives are to accomplish this include learning about the homicide survivor's family experience through the first few weeks, listening to some victims share about their notifications, and working through some protocols developed after meeting with thousands of family members of someone killed.